deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "He needs to be jumped to triage right now, sir."

 There was a deadly, horrible pause.
-"Fookin'.…can we make the array?"
+"Fookin'....can we make the array?"

 "I don't think so, sir."

-"…THOR, demolish it.
+"...THOR, demolish it.
 We're EA jumping."

 "Major.
 He's dead, sir."

-"…Aye.
+"...Aye.
 Grab the ETs and fall back, that way.
 Legsy, HIGHLAND!
 Cover the retreat."

 Regaari was hoisted up with Deathworlder strength and carried.
 There were three others with him: a Corti and two Kwmbwrw, who seemed to be equally as petrified by their rescuers as by the Hunters.